CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 in R in order to explore how a predictor variable (or more) predicts a to-be explained variable.
 Then, we have to select the appropriate distribution (e.g., are the data normally distributed ?), and a corresponding link function.
-In the case of logistic regression, that models the relationship between a binary outcome and predictor variables, the appropriate distribution is the binomial distribution and the corresponding link function will dependent about the estimate of interest for a main purpose.
+For the main purpose, we will model the relationship between a binary outcome and a binary predictor variable, then, the appropriate distribution is the binomial distribution and the corresponding link function will dependent about the estimate of interest that we want.
 As we’re speaking about three different estimates, we will focus on three link functions.

 `logit`: $\ log\frac{P(Y = 1)}{1 - P(Y = 1)}$